all-of-us/workbench-snippets/README.md

     python3 ./generate_jupyter_snippets_menu_extension_config.py
     # If you get an error about a missing jinja2 library, run command 'pip3 install --user jinja2'
     ```
-1. Then copy and paste the contents of the newly created file `jupyter_snippets_menu_extension_config.json` to form field '*JSON string parsed to define custom menus (only used if the option above is checked)*' in the Snippets Menu extension configuration.
+1. Then copy and paste the contents of the newly created file `r_jupyter_snippets_menu_extension_config.json` or `py_jupyter_snippets_menu_extension_config.json` into form field '*JSON string parsed to define custom menus (only used if the option above is checked)*' in the Snippets Menu extension configuration.

 # Testing